Ely Valley Railway: Cil Ely Colliery

-The GWR had earlier taken a lease on a colliery at Gyfeillon for engine coal, but never used it and relinquished the lease.
+The Great Western Railway (GWR) had earlier taken a lease on a colliery at Gyfeillon for engine coal, but never used it and relinquished the lease.
 Now in April 1874 it negotiated a lease with the owner of Cil Ely Colliery, a short distance north of Tonyrefail, and this became a prime supplier to the GWR.

 Passengers

 From the outset the Ely Valley Railway had decided that it did not wish to carry passengers, and the relatively small income in a sparsely populated area did not justify the outlay.
 Over the years the population in the area built up, and the company came under pressure to provide passenger trains.
-It continued to refuse to do this but in 1893 Glamorgan County Council took the Company to the adjudication court of the Railway and Canal Commissioners.
-In the days when railways were often a local monopoly, there was legal precedent for Courts to require the provision of a passenger service.
-Legal argument was finely balanced, and in 1894 the EVR won its case on the basis that it was agreed that substantial infrastructure improvements—doubling much of the line (because of the density of mineral traffic), building stations etc—that the Court did not have the power to demand.
+It continued to refuse to do this but in 1893 Glamorgan County Council took the company to the adjudication court of the Railway and Canal Commissioners.
+In the days when railways were often a local monopoly, there was legal precedent for courts to require the provision of a passenger service.
+Legal argument was finely balanced, and in 1894 the EVR won its case on the basis that it was agreed that substantial infrastructure improvements—doubling much of the line (because of the density of mineral traffic), building stations etc—that the court did not have the power to demand.

 As this was an obvious technicality, the GWR considered how a passenger service might be provided.
 A double track section between Common Branch Junction and Gellirhaidd Junction, with passing loops at other places, Penrhiwfer and Penygraig, was a starting point, and this was done, opening on 20 December 1896.

 The section between Gellirhaidd and Penygraig was next on the agenda; there was a summit at Penrhiwfer, and as part of the work, the line would be lowered by 20 feet there.
 This was carried out some time at the end of 1897 and in 1898.
 The passenger service started on 1 May 1901.
 The new stations were at Tonyrefail and Penygraig.
 There were typically five trains each way daily except Sundays.
 Coed Ely station was opened further down the valley on 13 July 1925.

 Absorption by the GWR

 The Ely Valley Railway network was leased to the Great Western Railway for 999 years.
 In 1920 the question of absorption was considered by both companies.
-Both were agreeable to the idea and it took place on 1 July 1903, authorised by Act of 11 August 1903.
+Both were agreeable to the idea and it took place on 1 July 1903, authorised by the Great Western Railway Act 1903 (3 Edw.
+7. c. cxcvi) of 11 August 1903.
 Ely Valley shareholders received £120 Great Western 5% guaranteed for £100 Ely consolidated.